 Pastor - Lima, Peru

-I had the opportunity to attend a Baptist church as a child with my aunt and uncle, but when my parents and I moved, I no longer attended church and was not concerned about my salvation.
+As a child, I had the opportunity to attend a Baptist church with my aunt and uncle, but when my parents and I moved, I no longer attended church and was not concerned about my salvation.

-After six months, some of the other youth began to greet me, sit with me, and invite me to whatever event they were having.
+After six months though, some began to greet me, sit with me, and invite me to whatever event they were having.
 I couldn’t believe it.
 It made me so happy.
-I had already given up partying with my friends, and I had gone six months without drinking or smoking.
+I had already given up partying with my friends and had gone six months without drinking or smoking.
 I am not sure how, but during this time it was like I was invisible to my worldly friends.
 One day they asked me where I had been for so long.
 This question gave me pause and after thinking about it for a few minutes, I concluded that I was a Christian.
 None of my friends understood this response, but I did.

 Due the growing membership of the congregation and because of several other missions that had been started by the believers there, the church decided to search for a co-pastor to help with the workload.
 At this point an older man from the congregation posed this question to the church: “Why are we going to look for a co-pastor from outside when we have a brother right here in the church who does all of the things that we would get a co-pastor to do?
 Why don’t we just recognize this brother as the co-pastor?”
 That is how my life in the ministry began.

-My pastor encouraged me not to make a hasty decision.
-He told me that I should pray.
+My pastor encouraged me not to make a hasty decision and that I should pray.
 At about this same time, my brother offered me a job that had an incredible salary.
 I shared this with my wife, and she told me that God had already answered our prayers and that she did not feel like God wanted me to accept the job with my brother.
 I then called the pastor from Lima that had spoken with me about the pastorate in Oasis, and I shared with him about my desire to take over the work there.
 That is the story of how I came to be the Pastor of the church Iglesia Bautista Nueva Vida of Oasis de Villa beginning in May of 2006.